-Due to the volatility of our industry and thus our financial results as well as the importance of achieving the key drivers of our long-term strategy, the Compensation Committee and management believe that pure quantitative results should be a primary measure of executive performance, but not the sole measure.
-In light of this, the Compensation Committee determines performance-based annual incentive bonuses considering both results against financial objectives and the Compensation Committee's view of our attainment of strategic accomplishments.
-For determining performance-based annual incentive bonuses in 2011, consistent with prior years, financial objectives were given a weighting of 67%, and strategic accomplishments were given a weighting of 33%.
-All of the factors chosen by the committee to calculate performance-based annual incentive bonuses are considered by the committee to be principal drivers in the creation of total shareholder return and the overall success of our business.
+The incentive and performance-based components of our compensation program are designed in part to support and enhance our underwriting philosophy, which recognizes and reflects the significant volatility in our business (in which, for example, financial performance in any fiscal period is materially impacted by the occurrence or non-occurrence of catastrophic events) and the need for qualitatively strong strategic and tactical execution to sustain and grow shareholder value over time.
+In light of this, the Compensation Committee and management believe that quantitative results should be a primary measure of executive performance, but not the sole measure.
+Accordingly, the Compensation Committee determines performance-based annual incentive bonuses considering results against both financial and strategic goals, both quantitative and qualitative.
+For determining performance-based annual incentive bonuses in 2012, consistent with prior years, financial objectives were given a weighting of 67% and strategic accomplishments were given a weighting of 33%.
+All of the factors chosen by the Compensation Committee to calculate performance-based annual incentive bonuses are considered by the Compensation Committee to be principal drivers in the creation of total shareholder return and growth in tangible book value per common share over time, and the overall success of our business.

 At its first regular quarterly meeting of a given year, our Compensation Committee reviews the performance of the Company for the immediately prior year to establish an overall "business performance factor."
-The business performance factor may range from 0 to 1.50 (or 0% to 150% of target) in any given year.
-This factor is then multiplied by each employee's target bonus amount to determine the actual bonus award of our employees companywide, including our NEOs.
+The final business performance factor may range from 0 to 1.50 (or 0% to 150% of target) in any given year.
+This factor is then multiplied by each employee's target bonus amount to determine the actual bonus award of our employees Company-wide, including our Named Executive Officers.
 The business performance factor equals the aggregate sum of the outcomes for each performance criterion, calculated as the percentage achievement multiplied by its relative weight (as illustrated in the table below).
-For fiscal year 2011, the Compensation Committee established an overall business performance factor of 0.84 (or 84% of target), based on our actual performance achievements.
+The criteria and potential ranges of these individual components vary, but can result in a final business performance factor of no greater than 1.50.
+For fiscal year 2012, the Compensation Committee established an overall business performance factor of 1.39 (or 139% of target), based on our actual performance achievements, which was applied to all employees with limited exceptions.

-Once determined, the business performance factor is applied to all Company employees irrespective of segment, unit, or function, which we believe fosters relative internal pay equity and aligns employees with overall corporate results in a manner consistent with our team-based compensation philosophy and organizational culture.
-An executive's performance-based actual bonus amount may be adjusted by the Compensation Committee up or down in order to reflect special circumstances.
-For 2011, the business performance factor was applied to the NEOs' target bonuses without adjustment.
+Once determined, the business performance factor is applied, with limited exceptions, to all Company employees, which we believe fosters relative internal pay equity and aligns employees with overall corporate results in a manner consistent with our team-based compensation philosophy and organizational culture.
+A Named Executive Officer's actual performance-based bonus amount may be adjusted by the Compensation Committee up or down in order to reflect special circumstances.
+Similarly, supervisors may make adjustments to the actual bonus amount for other individual employees with the approval of appropriate senior management.
+For 2012, the business performance factor was applied to the Named Executive Officers' target bonus without adjustment.

-The table below shows the key performance metrics that the Compensation Committee considered in establishing the overall business performance factor for 2011.
+The table below shows the key performance metrics that the Compensation Committee considered in establishing the overall business performance factor for 2012 and the resulting scores on all measures.
 These metrics are representative of the Company's current strategy and align with the various components of the Company's compensation philosophy, which, when taken together, are designed to effectively and appropriately motivate our employees and provide for alignment with our long-term corporate objectives.